holly4/FoxForumExtension.Readme/index.md

 ### Note:

 I realized how annoying this update page can be when my extension was upgraded and this page popped up while I was watching a movie.
-In a future release I will change the upgrade notice to occur then the extension is first used after an upgrade.
+In a future release I will change this upgrade notice to occur when the extension is first used after an upgrade.

 ### Overview
 The Fox Forum Helper extension acts only on pages on FoxNews.com.
 For any other pages it is not loaded at all by Chrome.
 On Fox News pages with comment forums it activates and provides these features: